-In addition, the Nominating and Governance Committee will consider nominees recommended by stockholders in accordance with the procedures outlined under "Stockholder Proposals and Director Nominations - Nominations for 2017 Annual Meeting of Stockholders and for Any Special Meetings of Stockholders" below.
+In addition, the Nominating and Governance Committee will consider nominees recommended by stockholders in accordance with the procedures outlined under "Stockholder Proposals and Director Nominations - Nominations for 2018 Annual Meeting of Stockholders and for Any Special Meetings of Stockholders" below.
 The Nominating and Governance Committee will evaluate such nominees according to the same criteria, and in the same manner, as any other director nominee.

-The Nominating and Governance Committee held four meetings during the year ended December 31, 2015.
+The Nominating and Governance Committee held three meetings during the year ended December 31, 2016.
 The Nominating and Governance Committee is currently comprised of Messrs.
-Wisner (Chairman), Crisp, Day, Steward and Textor and Ms. Clark.
+Wisner (Chairman), Crisp, Daniels (effective March 1, 2017), Day, Steward and Textor and Ms. Clark.